How long it takes to learn Chinese?

 Several factors decide how long it takes to learn a new language, like Chinese.

-So let’s take a closer look at this!
+So, let’s take a closer look at this!

 1. Your native language

 Mother tongues play a vital part.
 It is easier to learn a new language if your first language is similar to the one you are studying.
-It is due to their ability to transfer knowledge from one language to another.
+This is due to their ability to transfer knowledge from one language to another.

 Learning a language faster depends on how close it is to your native tongue.